If You Could Read My Mind: Stars on 54 version

-The house music collective Stars on 54—consisting of Amber, Jocelyn Enriquez, and Ultra Naté—recorded a version of the song for the 1998 film 54, reaching No. 3 on Australia's ARIA Singles Chart and Canada's RPM Singles Chart, as well as No. 6 in New Zealand and No. 10 in Spain.
-Australian music channel Max included this version of "If You Could Read My Mind" in its list of 1000 Greatest Songs of All Time in 2012.
+House music collective Stars on 54—consisting of Amber, Jocelyn Enriquez and Ultra Naté—recorded a version of the song for the 1998 film 54, reaching No. 3 on Australia's ARIA Singles Chart and Canada's RPM 100 Hit Tracks chart, as well as No. 6 in New Zealand and No. 10 in Spain.
+Australian music channel Max included this version of "If You Could Read My Mind" in its list of the "1000 Greatest Songs of All Time" in 2012.